Encoding Complexity of Network Coding with Two Simple Multicast Sessions

+For each non-source region $R_j\in D$, Algorithm $6$ makes at most $|\text{In}(\text{lead}(R_j)|$ times verifications of (1) and (2) of Definition \ref{MFea}.
+Each time of the verification can be done by Algorithm $2$ and Algorithm $3$ with $O(|E|)$ time.
+Note that $|\text{In}(R_j)|\leq|\text{In}(\text{lead}(R_j))|$, so Algorithm $5$ is also a polynomial time algorithm.
+Once we obtain the minimal feasible region graph by Algorithm $6$, an optimal solution of $G$ can be constructed by Algorithm $4$ in $O(|E|)$ time.
+Thus, construction of an optimal solution of $G$ can be completed in $O(|E|)$ time.

+Similar to the minimal subtree graphs in \cite{Fragouli06}, the minimal feasible region graphs also have some interesting properties.

-\begin{thm} Let $D$ be a minimal feasible region decomposition of $G$.
-The following items hold. \begin{itemize} \item [1)] Any non-source region has exactly two parents. \item [2)] Two regions which are adjacent or have a common child cannot be both $X_1$ regions nor both $X_2$ regions. \item [3)] Two adjacent coding regions have a common child. \item [4)] If a coding region $R$ is adjacent to an $X_1$ region ($X_2$ region), then there exists an $X_1$ region ($X_2$ region) $P$ such that $R$ and $P$ have a common child. \end{itemize} \end{thm} \begin{proof} 1) Let $Q$ be a non-source region of $G$.
+\begin{thm} Let $\mathcal G=(D,\mathcal E)$ be a minimal feasible region graph of $G$.
+The following statements hold: \begin{itemize} \item [1)] Any non-source region has exactly two parents. \item [2)] Two regions which are adjacent or have a common child cannot be both $X_1$ region nor both $X_2$ region. \item [3)] Two adjacent coding regions have a common child. \item [4)] If a coding region $R$ is adjacent to an $X_i$ region $(i\in\{1,2\})$, then there exists an $X_i$ region, say $Q$, such that $R$ and $Q$ have a common child. \end{itemize} \end{thm} \begin{proof} 1) Suppose $Q$ is a non-source region of $G$.